SoftUni-Internal/interactive-content/EN/03-Conditional-Statements-Advanced/07-Homework.md

 # Description
 Write a program to apply an operator for given two numbers:

-* Read two integers and a math operator from the console.
+* Read two integers and a math operator from the console
 * The math operator could be: `+`, `-`, `/`, `%` și `*`
 * The output should be in the following **format**: `{N1} {operator} {N2} = {result}`